donalharrison/no1_system/docs/core/Shifts.md

 ## Use an Advantage
 - Any ally can use an Advantage to:
     - **Bonus Hits**: Add +1d4 Bonus Hits to any roll.
+    - **Trigger a talent**: Automatically use a Trigger Talent.
+    - **Ignore a Hazard**: Remove 1 Hazard die from your next roll.
     - **Re-roll a 1**: Re-roll a single die in a result set that landed on 1.
-    - **Trigger a talent**: Automatically use a Trigger Talent.
     - **Calm the chaos**: Reduce the current Entropy by 1.

 ## Wait For it. . .
-Characters can prepare to attempt an Action until a certain condition is met, such as when an enemy enters their current Zone or an ally sounds lights the wagon on fire.
+Characters can prepare to attempt an Action until a certain condition is met, such as when an enemy enters their current Zone or an ally lights the wagon on fire.
 The player declares the Action and associated condition, then waits to make the roll to attempt the Action.